shorepine/tulipcc/README.md

 ## How to compile and help develop Tulip

 Tulip's firmware / desktop application is based on Micropython.
-We use their folder structure and "ports" for `esp32` and `unix` (for Tulip Desktop.)
+We use their folder structure and "ports" for `esp32s3` and `macos` (for Tulip Desktop.)

 To compile your own firmware / desktop app, start by cloning this repository.

-For both versions on a Mac host, start by installing homebrew:
+To build both versions on a macOS host, start by installing homebrew
 ```
 # install homebrew first, skip this if you already have it...
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"